AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Ease of Movement (EOM)
 ### Description
-Developed by Richard Arms, Ease of Movement (EMV) is a volume-based oscillator that fluctuates above and below the zero line.
-As its name implies, it is designed to measure the "ease" of price movement.
-Arms created [Equivolume] charts to visually display price ranges and volume.
-Ease of Movement takes Equivolume to the next level by quantifying the price/volume relationship and showing the results as an oscillator.
-In general, prices are advancing with relative ease when the oscillator is in positive territory.
-Conversely, prices are declining with relative ease when the oscillator is in negative territory.
+Ease of Movement (EMV) is a volume-based oscillator created by Richard Arms that constantly moves above and below the zero line.
+It is intended to measure the "ease" of price movement, as suggested by the name.
+Arms developed Equivolume charts in order to visually display price ranges and volume.
+Ease of Movement expands upon Equivolume by quantifying the price/volume relationship and displaying the results in the form of an oscillator.
+Generally, when the oscillator is in a positive area, prices are advancing with relative ease.
+On the other hand, when the oscillator is in negative territory, prices are falling with relative ease.

 ### Interpretation
 When the EOM is moving away from the zero line (marker) then an impulse has begun in that direction.
 During a breakout onto the opposite side of the zero line, it is recommended to enter with the trend direction.